fttlov/JCAdvance/README.md

  ### 🎮 Right Stick as buttons (added after right stick as triggers)

 As we already know, When gyro-aiming is active, the right analog stick is completely freed from camera looking duties (for Joy-cons).
-Letting it sit idle is a waste of a highly precise physical input. `JCAdvance` solves this by introducing **Right Stick Mode** (`RightStickMode`), which allows you to repurpose the right stick into a versatile custom input modifier tailored to your profile's needs.
+Letting it sit idle is a waste of a physical input. `JCAdvance` solves this by introducing **Right Stick Mode** (`RightStickMode`), which allows you to repurpose the right stick into a versatile custom input modifier tailored to your profile's needs.

 Now the right stick can be configured into three distinct profiles via the AHK configurator or the profile's `.ini` file: